socialgene/mibigmap/README.md

 # mibigmap
-Temporary repo to sho map of mibig at GRC
+Temporary repo to display map of mibig at GRC